 Step 1: Grind the ingredients for the spiced coconut milk using 1 ½ cup warm water to a fine paste.
 Sieve using a fine mesh strainer to get the 1st extract (thick milk) and leave aside.
 Grind the coconut residue with 1 ½ cup warm water and extract the thin coconut milk (click here for reference).

 Step 2: Clean and cut the pomfrets into pieces, specifically as show in the picture.
 Apply 1 ½ tsp. salt to the fish in a plate and leave aside for 30 to 40 minutes. (before adding the fish to the dish, in the steps to follow, insert something under the plate to slant it slightly so that the liquids come to one side of the plate and discard the liquids)

-Step 3: Whisk the egg and discard half of the whisked egg.
-Beat the remaining whisked egg with 3 to 4 tsp. of palm vinegar and sugar till the sugar dissolves.
+Step 3: Whisk the egg and use only half of the whisked egg.
+Beat the half whisked egg with 3 to 4 tsp. of palm vinegar and sugar till the sugar dissolves.
 The resultant mixture should appear homogeneous and watery.

 Step 4: Heat the oil in a pan and fry the onions on medium heat till soft.
 Add the chopped garlic and ginger.
 Cover and cook on low heat for 2 minutes.
 Add the chopped tomato and ¼ of the chopped green chillies and cook covered on low heat for a further 2 minutes.

 Step 5: Put off the heat and leave covered for 5 minutes.
 We do not want to brown the tomato but we will cook the tomato in the trapped heat till it is soft and cooked.